Stalin's speech of 19 August 1939

 A secret speech was allegedly given by Joseph Stalin, on 19 August 1939, to members of the Politburo, wherein he justified the Soviet strategy to promote military conflict in Europe, which would be beneficial for the future territorial expansion of the Communist system.
-The strategy included Soviet-Nazi collaboration and the Molotov–Ribbentrop Pact.
+The strategy included Soviet-Nazi collaboration and the suggestion of what has become the Molotov–Ribbentrop Pact.

 The historicity of the speech is still the subject of academic debate.
 Plausible textual evidence of this speech found in various reputable archives has been academically studied and published, however no formal first-hand evidence of a Politburo meeting held on 19 August 1939 or the delivery of the quoted speech has yet been proven.
-The Russian version of the speech can be found at the Centre for Historic Documents of the former Special Archives of the USSR.
-Speeches given in secret were common at the time, the Politburo being a closed and secretive body.

-Summary of documents

-In the source material available to historians, Stalin is represented as expressing an expectation that the war would be the best opportunity to weaken both the capitalistic Western states and Nazi Germany, and make Germany suitable for "Sovietization".
-There is also expectation of eventual territorial expansion to the Baltic countries, Finland and Poland, with the approval of either the Western powers or Germany.
-Historians who have studied those documents have suggested that the speech formed the basis of the Molotov–Ribbentrop Pact, which was signed just four days later on 23 August 1939.

 Source material and timeline

 The first version of this speech was published partially on 28 November 1939, in the Paris newspaper Le Temps by the news agency Havas despatch from Geneva.
 Since then several versions, varying in content, have been in circulation.